Team Up Uganda

 While humanitarian organizations provide many services to aid conflict-affected youth, their effectiveness is frequently uncertain.
 A research team at War Child, King's College London, and the University of Amsterdam evaluates intervention effectiveness and quality, even with non-specialist implementers.

-Alexandra Bleile is lead researcher in Research and Development at War Child.
-We asked her to introduce herself and tell us a little about War Child, noting their random-controlled trial (RCT) with refugee children in Northern Uganda.
+Alexandra Bleile is Lead Researcher in Research and Development at War Child.
+We caught up with her at a recent conference, and asked her to introduce herself and tell us a little about War Child and its work.